 - his internal environment and sensory nature (feelings, emotions) and vegetative autonomic brain; or vegetal self; organ and system matrix

-- and beliefs, ideas, analytical and gestalt thoughts, theology (neocortical brain) or human self; executive functioning.
+- and beliefs, ideas, analytical and gestalt thoughts, theology (neocortical brain), or human self; executive functioning.

 Above: The monad–the single hierarchical arrangement of the human and its various elements

-In a constellation the principle (person) lays out their ‘cards’ by using people to illustrate each level of being.
-They are 'in' the constellation, and they use others to represent their lower or other selves.
+In a constellation, the principle (person) lays out their ‘cards’ by using people to illustrate each level of being.
+They are ‘in’ the constellation, and they use others to represent their lower or other-selves.

 We use the act of surrender–or interior quietness and silence to guide us in this process of constellation.
-After the initial set-up, we ask all the participants, in the constellation or those watching to surrender.
-We can call this a stop-motion process to facilitate the unraveling or unfolding of the constellation.
+After the initial set-up, we ask all the participants, in the constellation, or those watching to surrender.
+We can call this a stop-motion process to facilitate the unravelling or unfolding of the constellation.
 The act of surrender to the Divine (a central tenet) allows us to be guided, as the participants acting as elements of the principle, illustrate their receiving (guidance).
 When the surrender is over, they are given the opportunity to talk about their inner experience, standing where they have been placed.

-The facilitator re-arranges the constellation as per ‘picture’ or stop-frame, and then proceeds with further surrender or quiet to allow the participants to be guided further.
+The facilitator re-arranges the constellation as per ‘picture’ or stop-frame and then proceeds with further surrender or quiet to allow the participants to be guided further.
 This allows the constellation to evolve–actually to unfold like a spiral of creativity, a torus within THE whole.
 With the addition of further revealed qualities (again mirrored by participants acting out these elements or qualities) the narrative can unfold in many differing ways.
 The unfolding narrative may illustrate the distortion present, or elicit the force which has become dominant and holds the person ‘captive’ or disordered.
-It may bring in other elements; such as ancestors, 'ghosts', unfinished business, discarded parts–either new or missing resources that would augment changes in the person to shift their state.
+It may bring in other elements; such as ancestors, ‘ghosts’, unfinished business, and discarded parts–either new or missing resources that would augment changes in the person to shift their state.
 We can finish the constellation where all human parts or intact and present, or stop the constellation to illustrate the state.
 We can be as creative as we want, but always having the participant or person in mind, so that their constellation creates the bridge to change or restructuring of their internal order.